kunalpreet/Data-Management-Calculator/README.md

       * Correlation Coefficient
       * R-Squared Value
       * Line of best fit equation
-      * creates a visual table of the data
+      * Creates a visual table of the data
       * Displays the strength of the correlation